aleyu0/cse15l-lab-reports/labtwo.md

     ```
 ## Running
 To start the web server we open a new terminal on VS Code in the current working directory.
-To all classes in the directory, we enter:
+To compile all classes in the directory, we enter:
 ```
 javac *
 ```